Analysis | The Corruption Probe Rocking Altice, Billionaire Drahi’s Telecoms Empire

 3. Who are the executives and suppliers involved?

 Five people have been arrested, including Armando Pereira, 71, one of Drahi’s co-founders.
 Pereira is considered Drahi’s right hand in the group, responsible for the technical side of operations, including procurement contracts.
+Until July, he had also acted as an adviser to Mathieu Cocq, the chief executive officer of Altice France’s mobile network SFR, when Cocq took the role in August 2022.
 Pereira was detained along with two other Portuguese men, Hernani Antunes and Alvaro Gil Loureiro, who allegedly set up businesses that won supply contracts with Altice.
 Pereira and Antunes are under house arrest.
 Altice USA’s chief procurement officer Yossi Benchetrit — Pereira’s son-in-law — was dismissed by the company on Aug.
 3. Alexandre Fonseca, the group’s co-chief executive officer and chairman of its units in the US and Portugal, said he would temporarily step down to “fully protect and safeguard” the company.
 Tatiana Agova-Bregou, an executive director at Altice France, was placed on leave starting Aug.
 1. Among the suppliers suspended are intermediaries for Chinese equipment maker Huawei Technologies Co Ltd., Nokia and Cisco, Bloomberg has reported.

 4. What have the company and executives said?